jcotoBan/LKarmada/README.md

 ### 1- From a local workstation or laptop, trigger a terraform tenplate that will create the following:

 --A simple Linode instance from which we will manage the clusters.
 It does some hardening as disabling ssh root login and creating a custom user name k8s_admin with sudo access.
 Some generic ssh keys are included, however it is strongly recommended to setup your own.
+It will install kubectl, terraform, helm and karmada chart.

 --LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.